Boeing in Africa

 Sustainability

+Boeing is actively collaborating with local and international partners to research, develop and commercialize sustainable aviation fuels (SAF) from local sources.
 Boeing, South African Airways (SAA), the Roundtable on Sustainable Biomaterials (RSB), Sunchem SA and SkyNRG developed biofuel from a tobacco plant.
 In 2016, SAA and Mango celebrated Africa’s first passenger flights on the 737 fueled by sustainable biofuel.

 In 2023, Boeing and the RSB released a study highlighting the potential of SAF production in South Africa and Ethiopia, driving a just energy transition and job creation.